 Removal and disposal

-The City is responsible for maintaining or removing City-owned ash trees (in City road allowances, municipal parks and natural areas, and on the City-portion of private lots).
+The City is responsible for maintaining or removing City-owned ash trees (in City road allowances, municipal parks and natural areas).
 Trees will only be removed if they are highly infested with the Emerald Ash Borer (EAB) or if they become structurally unstable.

 Private property owners are responsible for removing and disposing of affected ash trees on their properties.
 It is recommended that the owner use a certified arborist and ensure full compliance with the ministerial order for wood movement and disposal.